 Esther Pasztory

-“I am often looking for a humorous, lighthearted read on a serious topic, with a bit of fantasy thrown in.
-So I wrote some myself.
+In addition to her scholarly work, Esther writes: “I am often looking for a humorous, lighthearted read on a serious topic, with a bit of fantasy thrown in.
+So I wrote some myself.”

 For her website go HERE.